TrueBlocks/trueblocks-core/src/tools/getTokenBal/docs/README.tmpl.md

 ## [{NAME}]

-For the given list of token contracts, retrieve the holders' token balance at the given block(s).
-You may specify multiple contracts, holder addresses, or blocks on the line, but not more than one multiple. `block`, if not specified, defaults to `latest`.
+Given a list of Ethereum addresses, report token holdings for a single `account` from one or more `token contracts`.
+Alternatively, report token balances for one or more `accounts` from a single `token contract`.

+In normal operation the *last item* in the `address_list` is considered the account for which to report token balances from each of the preceeding token contracts in `address_list`.

+In `--flip` mode, the *first item* in `address_list` is considered the token contract from which to report token balances for the remaining accounts in the list.
+At least two addresses are required in `address_list`.

+You may optionally specify one or more blocks at which to report token balances.
+If empty, `block_list` defaults to `latest`.

+[{USAGE_TABLE}]`Notes:`

+- If an address does not own tokens at an address, the tool reports a zero balance.
-If the token contract(s) you're requesting are not ERC20 token standard contracts, the return values are undefined.
+- If the token contract(s) from which you request balances are not ERC20 token contracts, the return values are undefined.

-`getTokenBal` retrieves a token's balance from the local running Ethereum node (not QuickBlocks).
-Use the `--accounting` option of an account monitor to retrieve the balances from QuickBlocks.

-[{USAGE_TABLE}][{FOOTER}]
+- This tool retrieves information from a locally running Ethereum node or the $(FALLBACK) node, if enabled.[{FOOTER}]